 important parcel of land with a panoramic view over the Rouge Valley was

-saved for future generations with funds received ($6 Million) from three
+saved for future generations with funds received ($6 Million) from all

 levels of government – federal, provincial and municipal.
 Today, this